Substance abuse, nose bleeding - Police present findings on Kikibees CEO's death to court

 Source: www.ghanaweb.com

-More revelations are emanating from the murder case of the late Kikibees and Noire Lounge CEO, Mr. Bennet Adomah, which has currently been laid before the court.
+Revelations are emerging from the murder case of the late Kikibees and Noire Lounge CEO, Mr. Bennet Adomah, which has currently been laid before the court.

 The prime suspect in the case, identified as the deceased’s girlfriend, has been arrested and arraigned before court where the prosecution poured out some interesting findings on the issue.